 Since my retirement from teaching, I have also been able to concentrate on composing and arranging for choirs as well as improving my IT skills.
 I have recorded and produced CD's for many choirs in the south west.
 Also, I produce "voice learning CD's" for choral societies and choirs.
 In some cases the work on voice CD's has resulted in my transcribing and producing printed scores especially where the original was a hand-written score.

 In 2014 my wife and I moved to Worthing.
 I soon became involved in the musical life of this town.
 In 2015 I formed a group called "Inspired Instrumentalists" under the auspices of the local U3A.
 We are a very varied selection of instrumentalists.
 There is no music arranged for this type of ensemble and has meant that I have had to put on my "arranging" cap again.
-We started with 6 members and have now grown to 32.
-To date (Aug 2016) we have given many concerts which have been very successful.
+We started with 6 members and have now grown to 36.
+To date (Oct 2018) we have given many concerts which have been very successful.
 Our biggest achievement is raising over £1000 for the church of St Botolph Worthing to help with repairs to the spire and main roof.
-I sing Counter-tenor in St Botolph's church choir, which has a very high standard and is equal to that of a cathedral.
-We have sung services in Portsmouth Cathedral and have just spent the August Bank-holiday week-end singing in Worcester Cathedral.
+I am now in charge of the choir at St Botolph's Church and sing Counter-tenor for them whenever possible.The choir has a very high standard and is equal to that of a cathedral.
+We have sung services in Portsmouth Cathedral and have spent the 2017 August Bank-holiday week-end singing in Worcester Cathedral.